-WHEREAS, the SWM FACILITIES Operation and Maintenance (O & M) Plan approved by the Township (hereinafter referred to as the "O & M Plan") for the property identified herein, which is attached hereto as Appendix A and made part hereof, as approved by the Township, provides for management of stormwater within the confines of the Property through the use of Stormwater Management Best Management Practices (BMPs); and
+WHER EAS, the SWM FACILITIES Operation and Mai intenance (O & M) Plan approved by East Lampeter • Township (hereinafter referred to as the "O & & M Plan") for the property identified herein, and a as described and contained in the prepared by Drawing No. , dated, last revised and recorded at Lan caster County Recorder of Deeds as , as approved by East Lampeter Tow nship, provides for management of stormwater w ithin the confines of the Property through t he use of Stormwater Management Best Managen nent Practices (BMPs); and

-WHEREAS, the Township, and the Landowner, his successors and assigns, agree that the health, safety, and welfare of the residents of the Township and the protection and maintenance of water quality require that on-site SWM Facilities be constructed and maintained on the Property; and
+WHEREAS, East Lampeter Township, and the Landowner, his successors and assigns, agree that the health, safety, and welfare of the residents of the Township and the protection and maintenance of water quality require that on-site SWM Facilities be constructed and maintained on the Property; and

-WHEREAS, the Township requires, through the implementation of the SWM Site Plan, that SWM Facilities as required by said SWM Site Plan and the Municipal Stormwater Management Ordinance be constructed and adequately operated and maintained by the Landowner, successors, and assigns.
+WHEREAS, East Lampeter Township requires, through the implementation of the SWM Site Plan, that SWM Facilities as required by said SWM Site Plan and the Municipal Stormwater Management Ordinance be constructed and adequately operated and maintained by the Landowner, successors, and assigns.